etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### Step 2: Request to register Delegated AVS operator

 Request to ether.fi team to register your wallet address as delegated AVS operator.
-Then, ether.fi team will register submitted account to `ether.fiAvsOperatorManager` contract.
+Then, ether.fi team will register submitted account to `EtherFiAvsOperatorManager` contract.

 After ether.fi team register the information, delegted AVS operator should have the following information.
 - `operatorId`: AVS operator ID assigned by ether.fi team.